 Clients are often tempted to keep using their trial lawyer when the Crown appeals.
 After all, the trial lawyer is one who obtained a favourable result in the first place.
-But, like appeals initiated after conviction, when you are facing a Crown appeal, you should make sure that your criminal appeal lawyer has the experience and expertise in appellate law to defend you—again, this is not an area for beginners.
+But, like appeals initiated after conviction, when you are facing a Crown appeal, you should make sure that your lawyer has the experience in the appeal courts, and the expertise in appellate law, to defend you—again, this is not an area for beginners.
 The same specialized skills and experience are essential.

 Referrals from other lawyers

 Of course, no lawyer can guarantee a win in every case.
-What we can promise, however, is that we will bring the experience of having fought, and won, dozens of appeals against the odds.
+What we can promise, however, is that we will bring the experience of having fought, and won, countless appeals against the odds.
 For example: